How To Slice In Cricut Design Space – Cricut Slice Tutorial

 6. Arrange Design

-Once I had everything perfectly positioned, I selected my text, held down the ‘ctrl’ key on my keyboard, selected the heart, and clicked ‘Slice’.
-I removed the text away from the heart and deleted it.
-That’s how easy using the Slice tool is!
+Once I had everything perfectly positioned, I selected my text, held down the ‘ctrl’ key on my keyboard, selected the heart, and clicked ‘Slice’ (You can also click ‘Select All’).

 9. Mirror HTV

 I clicked ‘Make It’ to view my mat and selected the ‘mirror’ option as I’m using heat transfer vinyl.
-Always cut HTV in reverse as it is applied to your garment upside down.
+Always cut HTV in reverse as it is applied to your garment backwards.

-Don’t forget to set the dial to ‘vinyl’ and place your HTV shiny side down on the mat!
+Don’t forget to set the dial on your machine to ‘Iron-On’ and place your HTV shiny side down on the mat!

 11. Weed The Design